Applying for a short-term visa

 Applying on arrival to the UK

-Do not use the e-Passport Gates on arrival to the UK, even if you hold an eligible passport and even if you are directed to do so by airport staff.
-You will not be able to obtain the correct short-term study visa entry stamp using the e-Passport Gates.
+Do not use the e-Passport gates on arrival to the UK, even if you hold an eligible passport and even if you are directed to do so by airport staff.
+You will not be able to obtain the correct short-term study visa entry stamp using the e-Passport gates and we will not be able to enrol you on your course of study.

-A Short-term study visa letter from Cardiff University will be required for your application at the border.
-Once you have accepted your offer the relevant team will be in touch to request the information required for your letter, this will then be generated and sent to you.
+A short-term study visa letter from Cardiff University will be required for your application at the border.
+Once you have accepted your offer the relevant team will contact you to request the information required for your letter, this will then be generated and sent to you by email.
 Your letter will include your personal details, course information including course dates and whether you will need an ATAS clearance certificate to study your chosen course.

 Bring your short-term visa letter and the rest of your supporting documents in your hand luggage.